How to get to an MS-DOS prompt or Windows command line

 - In the power user task menu, select either Command Prompt or Command Prompt (Admin).

 Notice: For some commands and options to work in the Windows Vista and 7 command line you must run the command line as Administrator.
 To do this, right-click on the cmd icon and choose Run as administrator.

 If you're attempting to get into an MS-DOS prompt to troubleshoot the computer boot the computer into Safe Mode.

 - Click Start.

 - Type cmd or command and press enter.

-If you're attempting to get into a MS-DOS prompt to troubleshoot the computer, boot the computer into Safe Mode.
+If you are attempting to get into an MS-DOS prompt to troubleshoot the computer, boot the computer into Safe Mode.

 Tip: Windows 2000 and XP users who are unable to boot the computer into Normal Windows mode or Safe mode, can also enter and use the recovery console to manage their computer from a prompt.

-If you are able to get into Windows 95, 98 or ME, you can get to a MS-DOS prompt by following the steps below.
+If you can get into Windows 95, 98 or ME, you can get to an MS-DOS prompt by following the steps below.